World News

 A migrant infant laborer stands inside the sugarcane plantation where she worked in India in 1997.
 (Drik / Majority World / Shahidul Alam)

-Karim told me that the authorities and its operatives have “hijacked” the #FreeShahidulAlam hashtag on Twitter via disseminating lies just like the accusation that Alam fabricated a tale of witnessing a rape.
+Karim told me that the authorities and its operatives have “hijacked” the #FreeShahidulAlam hashtag on Twitter by disseminating lies like the accusation that Alam fabricated a tale of witnessing a rape.
 Still, upon exam of an archive of the hashtag, it appears that the tremendous majority of #FreeShahidulAlam tweets—at the English-talking Twittersphere as a minimum—are within the photographer’s desire.

 “I just wish the government sees feel,” Karim said.